chrwave/Hand_Eye_Calibration/README.md

 In the Libary there is a config file where the ip-address have to match the UR's ip-address.
 NB!
 Your own ip-address have to be within the same scope as the UR's ip-address

 # Camera Intrinsics
-In the Libary there is a file called camera2robotcalib.py, here the camera intrinsics can be edited to fit the camera used (Which should be found by doing the camera calibration).
+In the "Libary" there is a file called "camera2robotcalib.py", in here the camera intrinsics can be edited to fit the camera used (which should be found by performing camera calibration).
 There is also a function that allows you to set the parameters which shouldnt be used yet, since there havent been added a function to read the camera intrinsic from the function yet.